anchoranalysis/anchoranalysis.github.io/pages/developer_guide/developer_guide_repositories_anchor_plugins_gpl.md

 {% include tip.html content="It **should** include: algorithms, beans, data-classes and any other implementations of abstract classes in the [anchor repository](/developer_guide_repositories_anchor.html), if they **must** be licensed under the [GPL license](https://opensource.org/licenses/gpl-license)." %}

-{% include warning.html content="It should **not** include: code that can be licensed more permissively under the [MIT license](https://opensource.org/licenses/MIT), anything GUI-related, pipeline BeanXML, entry-point applications." %}
+{% include warning.html content="It should **not** include: code that can be licensed more permissively under the [MIT license](https://opensource.org/licenses/MIT), pipeline BeanXML, entry-point applications." %}

 ### Supporting libraries and tooling